viliakov2/as2020111701/task2/Readme.md

 terraform destroy -auto-approve
 ```

-### Resources:
+### Resources

 * A DynamoDB table.
 * Parameter Store objects containing DynamoDB table ARN and Elasticsearch endpoint.
-* A VPC endpoint to connect to DynamoDB table.
+* A VPC endpoint to connect to DynamoDB table from the private subnets directly.
 * Resources in database private subnets:
-  * A two node AWS Elasticsearch cluster.
+  * A two-node AWS Elasticsearch cluster.
-  * A Security Group allowing http traffic from application instances and all traffic from a bastion host to the Elasticsearch.
+  * A Security Group allowing HTTP traffic from application instances and all traffic from a bastion host to the Elasticsearch.
-* IAM polices granting access to an Elasticsearch domain and a DynamoDB table.
+* IAM policies granting access to an Elasticsearch domain and a DynamoDB table.
-* IAM policies attachments to grant the application instance access to an Elasticsearch domain and a DynamoDB table.
+* IAM policy attachments to grant the application instance access to an Elasticsearch domain and a DynamoDB table.